BobbyH49/SQLServerk8s/README.md

-# SQL Server 2019 and 2022 on Azure Kubernetes Service (AKS)
+# SQL Server 2019 and 2022 on Azure Kubernetes Service (AKS) or SLES Rancher RKE2 Kubernetes Cluster

 The following topics are covered